 How Nutritionists Bounce Back From a BingeArticle posted in: Diet & Nutrition

 Parties, holidays, birthdays, bad days—sometimes a binge happens.
-Even to people who know the dangers so well, like LeeAnn Kindness, Jeff Chiarelli and Deanna Otranto from Nutrisystem’s team of nutritionists and weight loss pros.
-We asked them to tell us about their smartest strategies for getting back on track after a bout of unhealthy eating.
+Even to people who know the dangers so well, like LeeAnn Kindness, Jeff Chiarelli and Deanna Otranto from the Nutrisystem team of nutritionists and weight loss pros.
+We asked them to tell us about their smartest strategies for getting back on track after a bout of unhealthy binge eating.

 Here’s what nutrition experts do after they give in to a binge… and why: